ELeague CS:GO Premier 2018

-ELEAGUE CS:GO Premier 2018 is the sixth season of ELEAGUE that started on July 21, 2018, and ended on July 29, 2018.
-It was broadcast on the U.S cable network TBS.
+ELEAGUE CS:GO Premier 2018 was the sixth season of ELEAGUE that started on July 21, 2018, and ended on July 29, 2018.
+It was broadcast on the American cable television network TBS.
 The season featured eight teams from across the world competing in a season.
 The broadcast was simultaneously available on the online streaming service Twitch and YouTube Gaming, but when on television, a limited broadcast appeared on Twitch and YouTube.

 Results

 The finals pitted Astralis, which won the ELEAGUE Major 2017, and Team Liquid.
-Astralis defeated Team Liquid 2-0 and did not drop a single map in the tournament to win the championship.
+Astralis defeated Team Liquid 2–0 and did not drop a single map in the tournament to win the championship.

 Format

 The format was similar to that of ELEAGUE Season 2.
-A total of eight teams competed in the tournament.
 All eight teams were invited based on their top eight HLTV.org ranks from May 21, 2018.
 The seeding was the reorganized once the event came around to better reflect the teams' rankings.

 The group stage featured two groups of four teams, with each group being a standard GSL format.
 All matchups wete best of three series.
 The highest seed in the group played against the lowest seed and the other two teams played against each other.
 The two winners and two losers then played against each other.
 The winner of the winner's match moved on to the Playoffs and the loser of the winners match played a third match against the winner of the losers match.
 The loser of the losers match is eliminated from the tournament.
 The last two teams in the group will play in a decider's match; the winner of the match will get a spot in the Playoffs and the loser will head home.
 The top two teams in each group will advance to the Playoffs.

 The Playoffs consisted of the four teams.
 Teams will play in a single elimination, best of three bracket and will keep playing until a winner is decided.
 Each group winner will face off against a group runner-up in the semifinals.